 The IHG® Rewards Club Traveler Credit Card is best at earning bonus IHG points on top of your regular stays and ensuring your points balance never expires.
 Additionally, you don’t have to worry about any annual fees, which is a great added bonus.

 Is It Better to Try for the IHG Premier Card Instead?

 If you’re willing to spend $89 a year, you might enjoy the IHG® Rewards Club Premier Credit Card that offers more travel benefits.
 You get:

 - Reward Night after each account anniversary year at eligible IHG hotels worldwide

 - Enjoy a reward night when you redeem points for any stay of 4 or more nights

 - TSA PreCheck or Global Entry application fee credit (up to $100)

-- Earn 25x points on IHG purchases
+- Earn up to 25x points total on IHG purchases

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.